ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Experimental Setup

 \section{Experimental Setup}

 As part of our experiments, we used COCO's validation set (Karpathy splits) for both qualitative and quantitative evaluations.
 We report the beam with the lowest CLIP loss score among the five beams.
 Our model has several hyperparameters: (i) $\lambda$ (see Eq.~(2)), which was set to 0.2; (ii) $\tau_c$ (see Eq.~(3)), which was set to 0.01; (iii) $\alpha$ (see Eq.~(5)), which was set to 0.3; (iv) We decreased the likelihood of repeated tokens by a factor of two in order to mitigate repetitions.
 Based on a human assessment, these parameters produced concise, fluent, and image-related captions.
-In all the experiments, we use a single Nvidia TITAN-X GPU, and inference takes $4$ seconds per word, which is linear in the number of token candidates we compare in the CLIP loss (we use 512 candidates).
-Batch inference speeds up the processing.
 We use the PyTorch framework~\cite{NEURIPS2019_9015}.

 {\bf Pre-trained models:\quad}As part of our approach, we use two large-scale pre-trained models: (i) GPT-2, using HuggingFace's gpt2-medium implementation\footnote{\url{https://huggingface.co/transformers/model_doc/gpt2.html}}, with 24 attention models and 345M trainable parameters.
 This model was trained on an 8M web-page dataset with a causal language modeling (CLM) objective; (ii) CLIP, trained on 400M (images, text) crawled from the web.
 We use the OpenAI implementation\footnote{\url{https://github.com/openai/CLIP}}.
 We employed a version of CLIP with a vision transformer image encoding architecture that is equivalent to ViT-B/32~\cite{dosovitskiy2020vit}.